chrismaltby/gbvm-benchmark-js/README.md

 A CLI tool for benchmarking and profiling games built with [GBVM](https://github.com/chrismaltby/gbvm) and, by extension, [GB Studio](https://github.com/chrismaltby/gb-studio).

 This tool simulates a ROM frame-by-frame, recording function call timings and generating a [Speedscope](https://www.speedscope.app)-compatible JSON trace.
-Optionally, it can capture screenshots per frame and generate a HTML report.
+Optionally, it can capture screenshots per frame and generate a HTML report (example in [examples/report](examples/report/index.html)).

 The emulation is handled by a modified version of [Gameboy.js ](https://github.com/juchi/gameboy.js/).